Drdoalot/BrickBreaker/README.md

 Known Issues:

-Walls are only in the correct position in 16:9 resolution
+Walls are only in the correct position in 16:9 aspect ratio.

 Paddle constraints are not correctly positioned.